Students must complete their own application.

 5 – Essay

 Submit a 4 or 5 (maximum) paragraph essay about your interest in ARISE, STEM studies and yourself.
-Suggestions for things you want to address:
+Do not copy and paste a resume or CV.
+Please do not email us additional documents such as resumes, CVs, or awards, which can not be added to or considered with your application material.
+Suggestions for things you want to address in the essay:

 - Describe why you want to be selected for the ARISE program.
 Please connect this interest to your academic and/or personal passions and the goals and objectives you have for those areas of your life over the next several years.